mui/material-ui/docs/src/app/components/pages/get-started/installation.md

 Material-UI is available as an [npm package](https://www.npmjs.org/package/material-ui).
-After npm install, you will find all the `.jsx` files in the `/src` folder and their compiled versions in the `/lib` folder.
+After npm install, you will find all the `.jsx` files in the `/src` folder and their compiled versions in the pachage root.

 ### react-tap-event-plugin

-Our components use [react-tap-event-plugin](https://github.com/zilverline/react-tap-event-plugin) to listen for touch events.
+Our components use [react-tap-event-plugin](https://github.com/zilverline/react-tap-event-plugin) to listen for touch / tap / clickevents.
-This dependency is temporary and will go away once react v1.0 is released.
+This dependency is temporary and will go away once the official React version is released.
 Until then, be sure to inject this plugin at the start of your app.

 ```js